-As a service of the Division of Student Affairs, Student Engagement & Leadership Developmentserves a critical role in ensuring the educational development of the whole student by helping to guide the academic mission of the institution.
+As a service of the Division of Student Affairs, Student Engagement and Leadership Development serves a critical role in ensuring the educational development of the whole student by helping to guide the academic mission of the institution.
 We are committed to achieving these goals by providing a wide array of programs, campus events, leadership and civic engagement opportunities supporting students’ collegiate endeavors throughout their academic career.

-Health & Wellness Services is comprised of the Campus Health Center, the Personal Growth and Counseling Center, and Student Disability Resources.
+Health and Wellness Services is comprised of the Campus Health Center, the Personal Growth and Counseling Center, and Student Disability and Accessibility Center (SDAC).
 We strive to assist members of the CSUMB community in achieving and maintaining physical, mental, emotional, and spiritual wellness.

 The Campus Health Center provides urgent, primary, and diagnostic care, as well as referral services to the CSUMB campus community.
 Our staff of medical professionals is dedicated to meeting patient needs and promoting wellness and independence.

-Student Disability Resources promotes the empowerment, wellness and full integration of students with disabilities into campus life and the campus community.
+Student Disability and Accessibility Center (SDAC) promotes the empowerment, wellness and full integration of students with disabilities into campus life and the campus community.
 We seek to provide academic and personal support services to students with disabilities in order for them to attain success at CSUMB.